python/cpython/Doc/library/asyncio-eventloop.rst

    Arrange for the *callback* to be called after the given *delay* seconds (either an int or float).

-   An instance of :class:`asyncio.Handle` is returned, which can be used to cancel the callback.
+   An instance of :class:`asyncio.TimerHandle` is returned, which can be used to cancel the callback.

    *callback* will be called exactly once per call to :meth:`call_later`.